 The study found the most common degree offered was the Master of Public Health and that demand for global health education was evident.
 Enrollment in global health programs increased more than three-fold between 2005 and 2011, yet few institutions had specific global health programs or offered training to undergraduates.
 Funding for student scholarships was also lacking.

-Authors: Mellissa Withers, David Press, Heather Wipfli, Judith McCool, Chang-Chuan Chan, Masamine Jimba, Christopher Tremewan and Jonathan Samet
+Authors: Mellissa Withers, David Press, Heather Wipfli, Judith McCool, Chang-Chuan Chan, Masamine Jimba, Christopher Tremewan, Jonathan Samet

 Published By: Globalization and Health